rafaelGuerreiro/ecommerce-order-calculator/README.md

 or `rspec -f d` to see the documentation.

-###Ruby guide
+###Ruby style guide

-This software were meant to follow ruby guides, run `rubocop` to check the guide.
+This software was intended to follow ruby style guide, run `rubocop` to check it.